Project

 Actions #9

-Updated by Randy Harmon almost 16 years ago
+Updated by Randy Harmon over 16 years ago

 Clearly some people would want to capture user-info.
 Just because I don't want it for my environment doesn't mean it's bad.
 I do wonder if it's a vector for spammers to exploit, but some careful thought (probably already done by you, Mark) can probably address that.